Welcome to today's edition of the Rush 24-7 podcast.

 It was considered outside the norms of propriety to bring that up in a campaign.

-This didn't do it.
+He just didn't do it.

-It's okay to come along and use any innuendo or lie as Ted Kennedy did with Robert Bork to destroy and deny Republicans and conservatives.
+It's okay to come along and use any innuendo or lie, as Ted Kennedy did with Robert Bork, to destroy and deny Republicans and conservatives.

-That's been the campaign Norman.
+And that's been the campaign norm.

-Paladino is simply a guy who's not going to fall in line with the campaign norms.
+And Palladino is simply a guy who's not going to fall in line with the campaign norms.

 We'll see.

-Brief time out, lots to do on the program today.
+Lots to do on the program today.

-Plus your phone calls as always.
+Plus, your phone calls as always.

 El Rushball back before you know it.